DrFairy/yii2-ARImages/README.md

     }
 ```

 * Create/Update.
 You may use native Yii2 ActiveForm and ActiveField to make the client part of file CU operations of CRUD.
-The client (View) part is the only one you set in this case.
-For the example above just add two standard file inputs in a View in the ActiveForm body:
+For the above example just add two standard file inputs in a View in the ActiveForm body:

 ```
 	<?= $form->field($<model>, '<attribute1 name>')->fileInput() ?>